 "The relatively low business and living costs in many areas within the East South Central region are attracting employers and job candidates alike," Messmer noted.
 "Companies in the Mountain states are hiring senior accountants and controllers, with most of the activity taking place at midsize firms.
 In both regions, manufacturing employment is making a comeback following deep cuts during the last recession."

 Executives with wholesale firms expect to do the most hiring in the second quarter, according to the survey.
 A net 10 percent of CFOs in the industry said they anticipate adding staff.

 About the Robert Half Financial Hiring Index

-First published in 1992, the Robert Half Financial Hiring Index was conducted by an independent research firm and is based on more than 1,400 telephone interviews with CFOs from a random sample of U.S. companies with 20 or more employees.
+First published in 1992, the Robert Half Financial Hiring Index is conducted by an independent research firm and based on more than 1,400 telephone interviews with CFOs from a random sample of U.S. companies with 20 or more employees.
 For the study to be statistically representative and ensure that businesses from all segments were represented, the sample was stratified by geographic region and company size (by number of employees).
 The results were then weighted to reflect the proper proportions of company size within each region.